-To ensure visitors can explore the Museum safely whilst maintaining social distancing, it is necessary to book a free timed ticket in advance.
-Entry to the Museum is through the original front door of No. 13, with a one-way route around the Museum.
-Entry to the smaller spaces of the Picture Room and Monk’s Parlour will be restricted.
+To ensure visitors can explore the Museum safely, it is necessary to book a free timed ticket in advance.
+Entry to the Museum is through the original front door of No. 13, with a suggested one-way route around the Museum.
 Visitors should expect to have to wait to enter some interiors and some may only be visible from behind stanchions.

 When visiting the Museum, we ask that visitors: